 So whatever “symptoms” you or your family may be experiencing, visit our Columbia chiropractic office today to learn more about how you could improve your overall health and well-being.
 And remember, you never need an appointment to visit, so stop in when it is convenient for you.
 We look forward to seeing you soon!

-He and wife Janet, who is retired from child care, have two cats and a dog, a papillon named Macy.
+He and his wife Janet, who is retired from child care, have two cats and a dog, a papillon named Macy.

 Dr. Bell became a believer in chiropractic while he was playing sports in his teens.
 “When I was 16 years old, I injured my neck playing football,” he says.
 “Following the injury, I started waking up with stiff necks and bad headaches.
 After my parents brought me to a chiropractor, both symptoms quickly improved.
 I knew then that’s what I wanted to do for people, relieve their pain!”